ScutCathy/scutcathy.github.io/_pages/about.md

 ---

-Hi there!
-I'm Zheng Zeng, a Ph.D.
+Zheng Zeng is a Ph.D.
 Candidate at Supply Chain Management Department of Rutgers University.
-My research areas involve healthcare analysis and supply chain management, focusing on policy changes in drug prices and insurance coverage rates.
-I've published a paper in the International Journal of Health Planning and Management.
+Her research areas involve healthcare analysis and supply chain management, focusing on policy changes in drug prices and insurance coverage rates.
+She has published a paper in the International Journal of Health Planning and Management.

 News
 ======